 Georgia: Meeting under “Any Other Business”

-Tomorrow (4 August), Security Council members will discuss the situation in Georgia under “any other business”.
-The meeting was requested by Estonia, France, Ireland, Norway, the UK, and the US, to mark the 13th anniversary of the 2008 Russia-Georgia war.
-Assistant Secretary-General for Europe, Central Asia and Americas Miroslav Jenča is expected to brief.
+On Monday (15 August), Security Council members will discuss the situation in Georgia under “any other business”.
+Albania, France, Ireland, Norway, the UK, and the US requested the meeting to mark the 14th anniversary of the 2008 Russia-Georgia war.
+A representative of the UN Department of Political and Peacebuilding Affairs (DPPA) is expected to brief.

 Since its independence in 1991, Georgia has faced multiple internal secessionist movements, notably in South Ossetia, Ajaria and Abkhazia.
 The population in those regions had close historical links with Russia, and in 1992, South Ossetia and Abkhazia fought a war to break away from the newly independent Georgia.
 In July 1993, following international diplomatic efforts, the parties signed a Russian-brokered ceasefire agreement.
-In August of that year, the Security Council established the UN Observer Mission in Georgia (UNOMIG) to monitor the ceasefire, but its activities were reduced following the collapse of the ceasefire.
+In August of that year, the Security Council established the UN Observer Mission in Georgia (UNOMIG) to monitor the ceasefire.

-On 8 August 2008, following a period of worsening relations between Russia and Georgia, Russia attacked Georgia’s military in South Ossetia in response to a Georgian military activity in that area.
-The conflict, which lasted for several days, came to an official end on 15 August, when the two countries signed a ceasefire agreement amid mounting international pressure.
+On 8 August 2008, following a period of worsening relations between Russia and Georgia, Russia attacked Georgian troops in South Ossetia in response to Georgian military activity in that area.
+The conflict, which lasted for several days, came to an end on 12 August, when a ceasefire agreement was reached amid mounting international pressure.
 Since 2008, Moscow has maintained a military presence in the two areas and has signed a series of bilateral agreements with the de facto authorities of Abkhazia and South Ossetia.

-To date, disagreements persist between Russia and several European countries and the US regarding the status of South Ossetia and Abkhazia.
+To date, disagreements persist between Russia, on the one hand, and the US and several European countries, on the other hand, regarding the status of South Ossetia and Abkhazia.
 While Russia considers these entities independent states, other member states view them as part of Georgia’s sovereign territory.
 In November 2011, the European Parliament passed a resolution recognising Abkhazia and South Ossetia as occupied Georgian territories.

-Meetings on Georgia to mark the anniversary of the 2008 war have since become an annual practice within the Council.
-On 8 August 2019 and 5 August 2020, Council members discussed the situation in Georgia under “any other business”, marking the 11th and 12th anniversaries of the outbreak of conflict in Georgia, respectively.
-On both occasions, following the meeting, the US and the European Council members held a press stakeout.
+Meetings on Georgia to mark the anniversary of the 2008 war have become an annual practice in the Council in recent years.
+On 8 August 2019, 5 August 2020 and 4 August 2021, Council members discussed the situation in Georgia under “any other business”, marking the 11th, 12th and 13th anniversaries of the outbreak of conflict in Georgia, respectively.
+On all occasions following the meeting, the US and European Council members held a press stakeout.

-Following tomorrow’s meeting, Estonia, France, Ireland, Norway, the UK, and the US are expected to deliver a joint statement at a press stakeout.
+Following tomorrow’s meeting, Albania, France, Ireland, Norway, the UK, and the US, and incoming Council members Malta and Japan, are expected to deliver a joint statement at the press stakeout.